masagrator/UnrealOodleWrapper/README.md

 Visual Studio project for linking Unreal Engine Oodle plugin with code

-Download Unreal Engine 4.27+ from Epic Launcher (not tested with 5), copy "include" and "lib" folder from Oodle plugin's sdk to root folder of project.
+Download Unreal Engine 4.27+ from Epic Launcher (not tested with 5), copy "include" and "lib" folders from Oodle plugin's sdk to root folder of project.

 Default Oodle sdk path:
 ```